IrisSec/irissec.github.io/_posts/2020-07-26-Isabelles-Bad-Opsec-1.md

 ---
+title: Isabelle's Bad OPSEC 1
+author: skat
+categories: osint
 layout: post
-title: "Isabelle's Bad Opsec 1 [OSINT]"
-description: "solved by skat"
 ---

-### Writeup by skat

 > Isabelle has some really bad opsec!
 She left some code up on a repo that definitely shouldnt be public.
 Find the naughty code and claim your prize.
 >